6 September 2018 Liam Kavanagh

-In 2018 the Art Earth Tech annual gathering became a tradition as, for the third time, people came from all around the world to La Cheraille, an intimate tuft of eccentric beauty that protrudes from vast flat expanse of wheat fields outside Rambouillet, France, an hour from Paris.
-Here Christophe Godefroy has over thirty years created an oasis of forested and flowering gardens on a property his family has been intertwined with over five generations.
+In 2018 the Art Earth Tech annual gathering became a tradition.
+For the third time, people came from all around the world to La Cheraille, an intimate tuft of eccentric beauty that protrudes from the vast, flat expanse of wheat fields outside Rambouillet, France, an hour from Paris.
+Here, for over thirty years, Christophe Godefroy has created an oasis of forested and flowering gardens on a property his family has been connected to for five generations.

-After introductions, Sylvie and Rufus introduced participants to the Art Earth Tech philosophy, which includes devotion to a larger vision of life that accepts the primacy of being, of beauty, presence and our subjective quality of life.
-The A/E/T vision also includes the necessity of community to keep this priority in mind, and fulfilling life in general, the cheerful embrace of the realities of material sustenance, and intellectual engagement with issues of our day.
+After introductions, co-founders Sylvie and Rufus introduced participants to the Art Earth Tech philosophy.
+This includes both a commitment to a larger vision of life founded on the primacy of being, as well as beauty, presence and living wisely and well in our daily lives.
+The Art Earth Tech approach also includes the necessity of community to keep this priority in mind, and fulfilling life in general, the cheerful embrace of the realities of material sustenance, and intellectual engagement with issues of our day.

 The gathering is curated with a view to balancing the intellectual and intuitive by interspersing talks and discussions with “embodiment activities” including morning meditation and yoga, blindfolded exploration and running, ecstatic dancing, meditation, sharing circles, and a workshop on healing touch.
 This record focuses on talks not because they are more important but because words can’t do justice to the rest.